Presentation: Patient with polycystic kidney disease planning a pregnancy

 - R240 Diagnostic testing for known variant(s): This indication should be used if a disease-causing variant has been identified in another family member.

-- For WGS-based tests such as R193, you will need to:
+- For tests that are undertaken using WGS, including R193, you will need to:

-- complete an NHS GMS test order form with details of the affected individual (proband).
-Include details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see how to complete a test order form for WGS for support); and
+- complete an NHS GMS test order form with details of the affected individual (proband) and their parents where available, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support); and

-- complete an NHS GMS record of discussion form for each person being tested.
-(This is typically one form for an affected individual, but if you are undertaking trio testing of an affected individual and their parents, you will need to complete three forms.)
-See how to complete a record of discussion form for support.
+- complete an NHS GMS record of discussion (RoD) form for each person being tested – for example if you are undertaking trio testing of an affected individual and their parents, you will need to complete three RoD forms (see How to complete a RoD form for support).

-- For tests that do not include WGS such as R240:
+- For tests that do not include WGS, including R240:

 - you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.